KawaiiHen/MedVQA/README.md

 ```

 ## Model Architecture
 The project leverages the BLIP (Bootstrapped Language-Image Pretraining) model, which is pre-trained for visual question answering tasks.
-The architecture includes:
+The architecture (Kindly check our anaylysis of the BLIP model in the FINAL_DL.docx)  includes:

 1. Image Encoder: Extracts visual features from medical images.
 2. Text Encoder: Processes the questions and answers.